(1) The History and State of British Poetry

 * moderated by Catherine Wagner, Post-Marginal Positions: Women and the UK Experimental/Avant-Garde Poetry Community A Cross-Atlantic Forum

-including contributions from Andrea Brady, Geraldine Monk and Jow Lindsay, explores the embarassing problem, which I am sure you have picked up on, that the UK Experimental/Avant-Garde Poetry Communit appears a very male-oriented game, and the issues this raises, the reasons for it, and any ways forward.
+including contributions from Andrea Brady, Geraldine Monk and Jow Lindsay, explores the embarrassing problem, which I am sure you have picked up on, that the UK Experimental/Avant-Garde Poetry Community appears a very male-oriented game, and the issues this raises, the reasons for it, and any ways forward.

 Peter Finch, British Poetry Since 1945